 This is where you will find one of a kind, often seasonal (think about next year!) and heavily marked down items.
 Look at them with fresh eyes.
 You're not buying an item here to fit into your home decor, you're buying it to use in a photo.
 And if the price is right, it doesn't matter if you'll only use it once or twice.
-Once you're done with it, continue the cycle and donate it to a second hand or charity shop for somebody else to get some use out of it.
+Once you're done with it, continue the cycle and donate it to a second hand or charity shop or plan a prop swap with some local food and/or lifestyle bloggers.
+Let somebody else to get some use out of it.

 Other great spots to shop are dollar stores, farmer's markets (herbs, mini squashes etc), kitchen supply stores, craft fairs, Etsy and even hardware stores!